NET-BYU/wireless-latency-shift-keying/README.md

-# wireless-latency-shift-keying
+# Wireless Latency Shift Keying
-Public Repository for the MobiCom 2024 Publication of Wireless Latency Shift Keying
+This repository contains the source code for the Wireless Latency Shift Keying project, and is made public as part of the MobiCom 2024 conference paper.